raul23/clustering-text/README.rst

     - ``convert_method`` is either ``djvutxt`` or ``pdftotext``
     - ``convert_only_percentage_ebook`` is the percentage of a given ebook that is converted to ``txt``
-    - ``ocr_only_random_pages`` is the number of pages chosen randomly in the first 50% of a given ebook that are OCRed
+    - ``ocr_only_random_pages`` is the number of pages chosen randomly in the first 50% of a given ebook that will be OCRed

     e.g. djvutxt+15+3

-  - value: the extracted text based on the options mentioned in the key
+  - value: the extracted text based on the options mentioned in the associated key

   Hence, you can have multiple extracted texts associated with a given ebook with each of the text extraction based on different values of the options mentioned in the key.